ocramz/ocramz.github.io/posts/2021-06-22-finding-core-th.markdown

 categories: Haskell GHC metaprogramming
 ---

+## 2024 disclaimer

+It's been a while since I used Haskell at this depth, and looking at this wall of deeply technical lore I must admit I only follow like 50% of it.
+This said, it's a pretty cool trick if you are interested in GHC internals!

 ## Introduction

 [GHC](https://www.haskell.org/ghc/) is a wonderful ~~compiler~~ platform for writing compilers and languages.
 In addition to Haskell offering convenient syntactic abstractions for creating domain-specific languages, the language itself and the internals of the compiler can be extended in many ways, which let users come up with mind-bending innovations in [scientific computing](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf), [testing](https://hackage.haskell.org/package/inspection-testing) and [code editing](https://haskellwingman.dev/), among many other examples.